meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

-This error happens when the same indexUid is found twice for a `POST`- `swap-indexes` payload.
+This error happens when the same indexUid is used twice in the `POST`- `swap-indexes` payload.

 ### Error Definition